Practical guidance for supporting aging parents with dignity,

 support—all while honoring their independence.

-This guide is designed to be a calm, practical companion as you navigate
+This guide is designed to be a calm, practical companion as you

-this new chapter with thoughtfulness and care.
+navigate this new chapter with thoughtfulness and care.

 Your Gentle Start to a New Caregiving Role

-Becoming more involved in your parents' lives can feel both natural and
+Becoming more involved in your parents' lives can feel both natural

-begin.
+to even begin.

-The most important thing to remember is that you don't have to have all
+The most important thing to remember is that you don't have to have

-respecting the life they've built.
+while respecting the life they've built.

 It All Starts Small

 The path to providing meaningful support isn't a sprint.
-It begins with
+It begins

-and then making a plan together.
+observing what's happening, and then making a plan together.

 This simple visual helps show how the journey begins.